KingAyush05/towfish_auv/README.md

-# towfish_auv
+# TowFish_AUV
-This github repository works, so it should work on you PC as well
+This github repository works, so it should work on you PC as well!!!